Reading

 “…We can read…to refresh and exercise our own creative powers.
 Is there not an open window on the right side of the bookcase?” – Virginia Woolf (The Common Reader, 1932)

-“We live not with books themselves but with our memories of books: the bits and pieces we recall, the pages we dog-ear, the lines we highlight.” – Seth Lerer (quoted by Willard Speigelman in “Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)
+“We live not with books themselves but with our memories of books: the bits and pieces we recall, the pages we dog-ear, the lines we highlight.” – Seth Lerer (quoted by Willard Spiegelman in “Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)

 “What we read with inclination makes a much stronger impression.
 If we read without inclination, half the mind is employed in fixing the attention; so there is but one half to be employed on what we read.” – Samuel Johnson